Gunivers/Bookshelf/docs/modules/link.md

 **`#bs.link:imitate_rot`**

-Allows to replace the entity at its relative rotation.
+Allows to replace the entity at its local rotation.
 This operation repeated in a loop is to imitate rotations of the parent entity.

 Inputs

 :   (execution) `as <entities>`
     : The executing entity must be linked to another entity.

-    (score) `@s bs.link.r[h,v]`
+    (score) `@s bs.link.l[h,v]`
-    : Representing the relative coordinates.
+    : Representing the local rotation.

 Outputs

 :   (state) @s rotation
-    : The entity is moved such as it maintain the relative rotation with the parent entity.
+    : The entity is moved such as it maintain the local rotation of the parent entity.

 Example